 That said, they do retain a high prey drive and will, albeit silently, chase cats, squirrels, cars, and anything else that strikes their fancy.
-They need a tall fence and a sturdy leash.
+They need a tall fence and a sturdy leash, or alternatively an invisible dog fence.
 Once they take off, you will not be able to catch them.

 Similar to the Afghan Hound, but with shorter hair, the Saluki is an ancient sight hound.
 While reserved around strangers, they are not fearful and will not usually bark or growl.
 This quiet breed is nonetheless energetic.

 Care must be taken with small children as this breed cannot easily contain their boisterous play.
 When running, these dogs can reach 25 mph, so always keep them secured.